Chareeef/pantry_tracker/README.md

    yarn install
    ```

-3. Create a `.env.local` file in the root directory and add your environment variables for Firebase and NextAuth configurations.
+3. Create a `.env.local` file in the root directory and add your environment variables for Firebase and Auth0 configurations.

 4. Start the development server: